ManikanthT/BIM-Quantity-Take-Off-Tool/BIM Quantity Take Off/README.md

 ## License

-This tool is provided as-is for educational and professional use.
+This tool is provided as-is for educational use.

 ## Version History